 Single Family Waste Collection Service

 Waste collection services are provided by Waste Management (WM).
-Weekly recycling and food+yard waste services are included at no additional cost with your garbage service.
-A new waste collection contract with WM begins July 1, 2022, bringing updated services and rates.
+Weekly recycling and compost services are included at no additional cost with garbage service.

-Single family residents are those who live in a standalone house or accessory dwelling unit of a house (such as a "mother-in-law" unit).
+Single family residents refers to those who live in a standalone house or accessory dwelling unit of a house (such as a "mother-in-law" unit).

 Learn what is accepted in each cart: